silica-dev/Bibata_Cursor_Translucent/README.md

   ### Windows

-  The Windows cursors are stored on the Windows branch.
-You can find them in the directories of each flavor
+  1. Get the lastest stable Windows release from the [releases tab](https://github.com/silicasandwhich/bibata_cursor_translucent/releases) on the github page.

+  2. Open the settings app

+  3. Go to Devices -> Mouse -> Additional Mouse Options

+  4. Go to the pointers tab

+  5. Replace each cursor in the currently applied cursor set with the corresponding cursor in the Windows folder of your desired flavor

+  6. Click "save as" and type in the desired name

+  7. Click "apply" and "ok"

 ## Quick Fixes
 Most problems can be fixed by following instructions in the original ```Bibata_Cursor``` readme.